Kootenay Economic Region Workforce Insights

 Employment Trends

-Total employment in September 2025 was 7,090, showing a substantial decrease of 530. from September, employment levels declined by 280, facing headwinds.
+Total employment in October 2025 was 7,090, showing a minor decrease of 0. compared to October, employment levels reduced by 40, experiencing pressure.

 Loading...